RSPB/CitizenSensor/README.md

 **Places_semantic_attributes.csv**

-This file allocates a usefulness to each of the semantic attributes, and records the Level 1 LUCAS lndcovers with which that tag could be associated, as above.
+This file allocates a usefulness to each of the semantic attributes, and records the Level 1 LUCAS landcovers with which that tag could be associated, as above.
 Almost all semantic attributes have potential usefulness, but a large proportion of them simply inform us that a photograph was tken indoors.
 For this reason, this file contains an additional column, 'why_useful' which allocates attributes to classes as follows:

 - bi = built environment, indoors